LeanerCloud/AutoSpotting/README.md

 stack and setting the (configurable) `spot-enabled` tag on the AutoScaling groups where you want it enabled to `true`.

+The stack can also be configured in an `opt-out` filtering mode, in which it runs against all groups except for those tagged with the (configurable) `spot-enabled` tag set to `false`, which can be useful for large scale rollouts.

 All the required infrastructure and configuration will be created automatically, so you can get started as fast as possible.